Saturday, December 24, 2011

 The Patriot Act and indefinite detention, two things that then Senator Obama used to be against as well, but now as President he’s for them.
 “I’m against these policies when I’m running for office and need votes.
 But now I have to govern and look strong on national security, so I’m for them”.
 President Obama on truth serum.
 I disagree with President Obama on the War on Drugs.
 I think as a lawyer as skilled as the President is, that he would be against the War on Drugs.
 Especially with his liberal leanings, but the President has escalated the War on Drugs.
 Which tells me again that Barack thinking with his head, knows the War on Drugs is a failure.
 But Barack the politician believes he needs the votes of Independents who perhaps are more big government on this issues.

 Anyone who understands socialism, understands that Barack Obama isn’t one of them.
 Which is why Today’s so-called Progressives, who are really locked in the closet Socialists, don’t like him.
 And anyone who understands liberalism, probably generally likes Barack Obama, but are disappointed with him as well.
 To describe Barack Obama’s politics I believe is fairly simple.
-In his heart I believe he’s a Liberal Democrat who considers Jack Kennedy to be one of his heroes.
+In his heart I believe he’s a Progressive Democrat who considers Jack Kennedy to be one of his heroes.
 But as President he’s a moderate Progressive who rather govern, then fight the good fights and not come up with nothing.
-Making him a pragmatist, which is what most successful Presidents are.
+Making him a pragmatist, which is what most successful President's are.

 Tuesday, November 15, 2011